vuejs/v2.vuejs.org/src/guide/comparison.md

 </style>
 ```

-The optional `scoped` attribute automatically scopes this CSS to your component by adding a unique attribute (such as `_v-f3f3eg9`) to elements and compiling `.list-container:hover` to `.list-container[_v-f3f3eg9]:hover`.
+The optional `scoped` attribute automatically scopes this CSS to your component by adding a unique attribute (such as `_v-f3f3eg9`) to elements and compiling `.list-container:hover` to something like `.list-container[_v-f3f3eg9]:hover`.

 Finally, just as with HTML, you also have the option of writing your CSS using any preprocessors you'd like.
-This allows you to perform design-centric operations such as color manipulation during your build process, rather than importing specialized JavaScript libraries that would increase the size and complexity or your application.
+This allows you to perform design-centric operations such as color manipulation during your build process, rather than importing specialized JavaScript libraries that would increase the size of your build and complexity of your application.

 ### Scale

 #### Scaling Up

 For large applications, both Vue and React offer robust routing solutions.
 The React community has also been very innovative in terms of state management solutions (e.g. Flux/Redux).
 These state management patterns and [even Redux itself](https://github.com/egoist/revue) can be easily integrated into Vue applications.
-In fact, Vue has even taken this model a step further with [Vuex](https://github.com/vuejs/vuex), an Elm-inspired state management solution that integrates deeply into Vue that we think offers a far superior development experience.
+In fact, Vue has even taken this model a step further with [Vuex](https://github.com/vuejs/vuex), an Elm-inspired state management solution that integrates deeply into Vue that we think offers a superior development experience.

 Another important difference between these offerings is that Vue's companion libraries for state management and routing (among [other concerns](https://github.com/vuejs)) are all officially supported and kept up-to-date with the core library.
-React instead chooses to leave these concerns to the community.
+React instead chooses to leave these concerns to the community, creating to a more fragmented ecosystem.

-Finally, Vue offers a [CLI project generator](https://github.com/vuejs/vue-cli) that makes is trivially easy to start a new project using your choice of build system.
-React has made strides in this area, but has yet to produce a production-ready, out-of-the-box solution for new projects.
+Finally, Vue offers a [CLI project generator](https://github.com/vuejs/vue-cli) that makes is trivially easy to start a new project using your choice of build system, including [Webpack](github.com/vuejs-templates/webpack), [Browserify](github.com/vuejs-templates/browserify), [SystemJS](https://github.com/vuejs-templates/systemjs) - or even [no build system](https://github.com/vuejs-templates/simple).
+React is also making strides in this area with [create-react-app](https://github.com/facebookincubator/create-react-app), but it currently has a few limitations:

+- It does not allow any configuration during project generation, while Vue's project templates allow Yeoman-like customization.
+- It only offers a single template that assumes you're building a single-page application, while Vue offers a wide variety of templates for various purposes and build systems.
+- It cannot generate projects from user-built templates, which is especially important for enterprise environments with pre-established conventions.

+It's important to note though that many of these limitations are intentional design decisions and they do have their advantages.
+You can read more about the [differing philosophy here](https://github.com/facebookincubator/create-react-app#philosophy).
+One advantage is that as long your project's needs are very simple and you never need to "eject" to customize it, you'll be able to update your build process as a dependency.

 #### Scaling Down